pke11y/blog/ntc/json_query/Practical_guide_to_Ansible_parsing_using_json_query.md

 ### Query String with Dynamic Variable

-You can also pass other ansible facts into the query string.
+Ansible facts can be substituted into the query string.
 Again, quoting is important, so it will be better to provide a separate string to pass into the filter.

 In this example the filter expression is used with another built-in function `contains`.
 This function provides a boolean result based on a match with a search string, on any element within the `version` array.
 The search string in this case is an Ansible variable passed into the query using a jinja2 template.